 Today, tattoo artists have nearly limitless potential so don't be hesitant to shop around for a new eye for your design.
 Perhaps adding a few personalized touches will make you like your tattoo, or your artist may be able to cover it up entirely with something that won't show the original tattoo.
 Of course, you'll want to make sure you plan a more meaningful tattoo this time so that you avoid a further chance of regret.
 Study all the different styles of tattooing, and also figure out what went wrong this first time around to avoid repetition.

-One thing to consider before going this route is if you really want a tattoo in that same spot.
-In addition, the new tattoo will need to be larger to cover up the old one.
-So a small, insignificant "first" tattoo that you seek to cover will soon become a larger tattoo in the same spot.
 If you really want a new tattoo and have your heart set on your design, is that really where you would place it?
 If not, perhaps you should get the tattoo you love in a more suitable spot, and just remove the old by way of laser?

 The costlier alternative to ridding yourself of an unwanted tattoo is laser tattoo removal.
 This process is quite expensive and is actually said to be more painful than getting one, but the results can provide satisfaction as you'll likely be sans-tattoo after the required number of sessions.
 Because there is no telling how long it will take to reach an optimal resolution, the service will be provided in increments and you may need a handful of visits for just a small, four-inch diameter tattoo.
 Consult a professional, board-certified laser tattoo removal expert in your area if you are interested in this option.